-Homeowners in trouble need to be careful of temporary modifications.
-If a modification isn’t permanent, it’s rescindable at will by the bank, which then follows up with a full demand for all lowered payments due immediately.
+Homeowners in trouble need to be careful of trial modifications.
+If a modification isn’t permanent, it’s rescindable at will by the Bank.
+The Bank then follows up with a full demand for all payments which are due immediately.
 Don’t get trapped.
-It’s a problem, not a solution.
+It’s a serious problem that requires prompt legal advice.

-- Thousands of Connecticut families lose their homes as a result of temporary modification every year.
+- Hundreds of Connecticut families lose their homes as a result of forbearance / trial modification every year.

-- Any modification that doesn’t have a clear finish date at the end of the loan is temporary.
+- Any modification that doesn’t have clear written terms and a finish date at the end of the loan is a temporary modification only.

 - Modifications that are not in writing are temporary and rescindable at the will of the bank.
 Be careful.

-- Modifications that are not reflected in continuing accurate monthly mortgage statements are usually temporary.
+- Modifications that are not reflected in continuing accurate monthly mortgage statements are incomplete and usually temporary.

 - Modifications that require further paperwork, further review, further submission, or additional court orders are usually temporary, and always worrisome.

-- Trail modifications give a false sense of security that leads to increased home loss.
+- Trial Modifications give a false sense of security that leads to increased home loss.